 Upcoming trainings: New Quizzes in Canvas and Using the Rich Content Editor: Register here

-Canvas Template Feedback (Lauren B)
+Canvas Template Feedback

-Demo from AI Staff

 As we are gearing up to modify and push out the new template for the upcoming semester, we’d like to incorporate any feedback you have for the next update to the template.
 Thank you for taking the time to fill this form out and we are looking forward to hearing from you!

 Fill out and return by October 13th